* Images shown are of mature plants

-Pollination assistance: You can pollinate your indoor trees by hand since most people do not keep a healthy bee population within their home.
-Simply take a small, dry, fine tipped paint brush and stick it into the center of the bloom.
-Swirl it around and collect the pollen on the brush.
-Go to the next bloom and repeat the process until every bloom has been treated.
-Do this once daily and don’t wash the paintbrush until after the blooms have been pollinated.
-The bloom will fall of naturally and the fruit will begin to form.
+5. Pollination: Our Ruby Red Grapefruit Trees are self-fertile, but you can pollinate your indoor trees by hand using a small, dry, fine-tipped paintbrush.
+Swirl the brush around the center of each bloom and collect the pollen on the brush.
+Go to the next bloom and repeat the process until every bloom has been treated, and repeat the process daily.
+Don’t wash the paintbrush until after the blooms have been pollinated.
+The blooms will fall and the fruit will begin to form.

-Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
+Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|